mivaneo/BuildingAI/README.md

-## About project
+# Signaling messages analyzer for testing voice services in the telecom world

-The final project for the Building AI course - Signaling messages analyzer for testing voice services in the telecom world
+The final project for the Building AI course

 ## Summary